 Shop around for your books: Books can be a major expense when it comes to college, however, these days you have options including, purchasing books new and used or renting them (both e-text and hard copies).
 When your school produces your term book list you should do a price comparison at both your campus bookstore, off-campus bookstores and online.
 This recent article from the New York Times can help you understand the differences between buying and renting textbooks.
 Also, check your campus library to see if they have a textbook loan program.

 Financial Tip #4

-Take advantage of student discounts: Many retailers offer discounts for college students, including discounts on products such as laptops and software for your education needs.
+Take advantage of student discounts: Many retailers offer discounts for college students, including discounts on travel, products such as laptops and software for your education needs.
 Click here to see a list of retailers that offer student discounts.
 Your campus technology department is also a great resource for discounted or free software programs.

 Financial Tip #5

 Avoid fees: Knowing your schools important financial due dates can save you in long the run.
 Most schools offer a drop class “grace period” when you can be refunded your tuition but if you decide to drop a class after this date you could incur fees.
 The same goes for paying your tuition, it is important that you know when your tuition bill is due, as paying late can incur late fees.